-(1) The proforma balance sheet data give effect to (i) our issuance and sale in July 2020 of an aggregate of 5,321,864 shares of our Series D convertible preferred stock for gross proceeds of \$70.0 million, (ii) the automatic conversion of all outstanding shares of our convertible preferred stock, including our shares of our Series D convertible preferred stock issued in July 2020, into an aggregate of 28,188,110 shares of our common stock immediately prior to the completion of this offering and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering.

-(2) The proforma as adjusted balance sheet data give further effect to our issuance and sale of 11,765,000 shares of our common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-The proforma as adjusted balance sheet data is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our proforma as adjusted cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$10.9 million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$10.9 million, assuming the number of shares of common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$15.8 million, assuming the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this

-(3) We define working capital as current assets less current liabilities.
+- The proforma balance sheet data give effect to (i) our issuance and sale in July 2020 of an aggregate of 5,321,864 shares of our Series D convertible preferred stock for gross proceeds of \$70.0 million, (ii) the automatic conversion of all outstanding shares of our convertible preferred stock, including our shares of our Series D convertible preferred stock issued in July 2020, into an aggregate of 28,188,110 shares of our common stock immediately prior to the completion of this offering and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering. - The pro forma as adjusted balance sheet data give further effect to our issuance and sale of 7,350,000 shares of our common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted balance sheet data is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$6.8 million, assuming the number of shares of common stock offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase or decrease of 1.0 million shares of common stock offered by us would increase or decrease, as applicable, our pro forma as adjusted cash, cash equivalents and short-term marketable securities, working capital, total assets and total stockholders' equity by approximately \$15.8 million, assuming the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) We define working capital as current assets less current liabilities.
 See our unaudited condensed financial statements included elsewhere in this prospectus and related notes for further details regarding our current assets and current liabilities.